re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

 Now, I know you might be thinking "Oh look, another developer using TypeScript types to achieve something completely impractical just to prove it's possible."

-And you're right.
+And you're (half) right.

 Using generic types and template strings to parse types from their definitions _is_ completely impractical.
 But- and you'll have to hear me out on this- it may not be completely useless.

 Have you ever spent hours meticulously defining TypeScript types just for them to be compiled away when you need them to validate your data at runtime?
+Whether you're parsing a text file, handling an API request or checking a form submission, all of a sudden the definitions you worked so hard on are completely useless.

-Not only is it frustrating to have to translate them from TypeScript to whatever format your validator (Zod, Yup, JOI, etc.) understands, it duplicates code that is:
+So now, instead of extending your existing definitions for validation, you're stuck translating the entire structure to whatever format your validator (Zod, Yup, JOI, etc.) understands, duplicating code that is:

 -   Likely to require frequent updates
 -   Normally not necessary to test
 -   Relied on as a single source of truth

 There have been attempts to mitigate this.
-Zod in particular has made type infererence (and even type manipulation!) a core focus of their approach, but even they claim that:
+Zod in particular has made type infererence a core focus of their approach, but even they claim that:

 > "Because of a limitation of TypeScript, types from recursive schemas can't be statically inferred."

-So once again, we find ourselves having to duplicate our types, as well as to translate them into a rather unwieldy construct like this one:
+So once again, we find ourselves having to duplicate our types, as well as to translate them into a rather unwieldy construct like this one from their documentation:

 > ```ts
 > interface Category {